Cheap Auto Insurance in Idaho for 2025 (Find Savings With These 10 Companies)

 ---|---|---|---|

-Allstate’s loss ratio is significantly lower than the top five insurance companies.
-That makes sense when you consider that their rates are significantly higher than the other companies.
-Less of their money goes to pay claims while more of their money goes to investors.
+That makes sense when you consider that their rates are significantly higher than those of the other companies.
+Less of their money goes to pay claims, which is worth noting when learning how to file an auto insurance claim, while more of their money goes to investors.

 Find the Cheapest Insurance in Idaho Cities